3/14/18, Maine First Media Staff Report,

 Criminal Justice and Public Safety committee members still have not reached an agreement on a final version of a Female Genital Mutilation Ban bill.

-A stalemate was reached Monday following a more than three-hour work session, as committee member attempt to consolidate two separate FGM Ban bills.
+A stalemate was reached Monday following a more than three-hour work session, as committee members attempt to consolidate two separate FGM Ban bills.

 The sticking points appear to be largely centered around wording.